turingschool/community_content/README.markdown

 ## Overview

-Each six-week class each student will give one five-minute lightning talk.
+Each six-week session, all students in modules 2, 3, and 4 will give one five-minute lightning talk to their peers.
+Lightning talk preparation should take approximately 3-6 hours.

-## Expectations
+## Schedule

-The week of their lightning talk, a student will:

-* attend all prep sessions
-* come prepared to those sessions with the needed content
-* spend 3-6 hours, in total, preparing their presentation
-* deliver the presentation in front of their class and other students
-* take care to promote a welcoming environment for all students regardless of their age, gender, socio-economic background, religious beliefs, or sexual orientation
+During intermission week, submit a pull request for that module's markdown file and add your topic.
+Topic choices will be first-come, first-served.

+During the week of your lighting talk, the schedule will be as follows:

+* Tuesday: Submit your outline as a gist in the `#lighting-talks` Slack channel **before 4pm**.
+Please don't make us hunt you down!
+* Wednesday: Draft slides and/or content for presentation.
+You do not need to submit anything.
+* Thursday: Rehearsal in Classroom C from 4:00 - 5:30pm.
+Come ready to present your slides and/or content.
+Attendance is mandatory.

 ## Topics & Themes

-Students will work with the facilitator to select their topic and prepare the presentation.
-Topics should fit into one of the themes below.
-Each week there may only be *two* talks per theme, but not all themes will be used.
+Students in module 2 have the option to give a lightning talk on either a tech-related topic OR a topic related to the student's background before coming to Turing.

+Students in modules 3 and 4 will choose topics that fit into one of the themes below:

 * Computer Hardware
 * Computer Science